 An independent contractor normally is not under the control of another person.
-He/she may or may not personally be responsible for the execution of the job and there is the possibility he/she may be able to realize a profit or loss.
+He/she may or may not be personally responsible for the execution of the job and there is the possibility he/she may be able to realise a profit or loss.

-Independent contractors are also obligated to register with the NIS as self-employed persons and make contributions on their own behalf.
+Independent contractors are encouraged to register with the NIS as self-employed persons and make contributions on their own behalf.

 An employer shall ensure that every employee is registered with the NIS within 7 days of commencing employment.
 The employee is required to complete an application for registration (Form R1) and submit with a copy of his/her birth certificate or passport and marriage certificate in the case of a married woman.